Corporate and Fleet Driver Safety Training — Defensive & Advanced Driving Courses

 Please be aware that all of our behind-the-wheel training takes place on public roads in a “live traffic” situation because not only is the widest-possible range of challenges and potential hazards crucial to learning the full picture of truly safe driving but four decades’ worth of top research from around the world has shown that vehicle handling “skills” such as evasive-swerve maneuvers and skid-recovery training create a higher risk of crashes after the training, rather than lower.
 Does that sound unbelievable?
 Everybody thinks so at first – myself included (a long time ago!) – but the overwhelming evidence of empirical research shows it to be indisputable.

-If you have not yet seen our page ‘Safe Driving Methods – an Index’, or our post ‘Categories’ and ‘Archives’ (right-hand sidebar), do take a look at the growing mass of free information they contain, but even that is just scratching the surface of the research-driven knowledge and methods we cover on our courses, all backed, wherever applicable, by global best-practices.
+Please take a moment to view our post ‘Categories’ and ‘Archives’ (on the right-hand sidebar), and look through the growing mass of free information they contain, but be aware that even those articles are just scratching the surface of the research-driven knowledge and methods we cover on our courses, all backed, wherever applicable, by global best-practices.

 Defensive Driving . . . . . . . . . .Two days.
 Day 1 in classroom setting, Day 2 ‘behind the wheel’.
 [12*]

 Bronze Advanced Driving . . .
 Three days.
 Day 1 in classroom setting, Days 2 & 3 ‘behind the wheel’ [6*]

 Silver Advanced Driving . . . . .Five days.
 Day 1 in classroom setting, Days 2-5 ‘behind the wheel’.
 [3*]